abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 ### Extracting and clustering regions spanning 100bp up and down of SNP positions

-I wanted to inspect what SNPs are the same and which are specific to the Agy99 alignment.
+I wanted to inspect what SNPs are the same between the references and determine those that are specific to the Agy99 alignment.
 This was difficult to do as they are from different references.
 In order to compare the SNPs between these references I extracted regions containing the SNP sites to provide flanking context for a clustering comparison.
 Here I took 100 bp up and downstream of the SNP site, totalling 201 bp per SNP region.
 I then used cd-hit-est to cluster the SNP regions at ID cutoff of 0.8.

     # WD
     /home/buultjensa/2020_Mu/snippy_v4.6.0/Agy99_chr-p/Parkin_vs_Agy99